-Unless otherwise published by the school administration, the Opt-out period shall typically be from February 1 to February 15 of any given school year.
-Families wishing to complete the Opt-out process for withdrawing from Clarksville Christian School should do the following:
+Unless otherwise published by the school administration, the Opt-out deadline shall be January 31st of any given school year.
+Families wishing to Opt-out of enrollment at Clarksville Christian School for future school years should do the following:

-Step 1: Notification of Intent to Withdraw - Families wishing to withdraw from Clarksville Christian School (CCS) must provide a written notification of their intent to the Director of Admissions.
+Step 1: Notification of Intent to Opt-out.
+Families wishing to Opt-out of enrollment from Clarksville Christian School (CCS) for future school years must provide a written notification of their intent to the Director of Admissions.
 This can be done by submitting a formal letter or email.
-The notification should include the student's name, and grade level.
+The notification should include the student's name and grade level.

-Step 2: Exit Survey - Upon receiving the notification of intent to withdraw, CCS will provide the family with an exit survey.
+Step 2: Opt-out Exit Survey.
+Upon receiving the notification of intent to withdraw, CCS will provide the family with an Opt-out exit survey.
 The survey will consist of questions designed to gather information and feedback that will be useful for both the withdrawing family and the school.
 The survey will be made available in both digital and printed formats for convenience.

-Step 3: Return of Survey - The family will be given a reasonable time frame to complete the exit survey and return it to CCS.
-The survey can be submitted online, returned via mail or in person.
+Step 3: Return of Survey.
+The family will be given a reasonable time frame to complete the Opt-out exit survey and return it to CCS.
+The survey can be submitted online, returned via mail, or in person.
 Clear instructions and contact information will be provided to assist families with any questions or concerns regarding the survey.
 If the family indicates their willingness to engage in further discussions, CCS may offer the option of scheduling a follow-up meeting or phone call.

-Step 4: Finalize Withdrawal - When the exit survey has been received and processed, the business office and academic/administrative staff will verify that any outstanding items have been settled, such as payment of account balances, returning school property, and completion of academic records.
-Once these offices have cleared withdrawal status, the family will be notified of the completion of their withdrawal.
+Step 4: Finalize Opt-out.
+When the Opt-out exit survey has been received and processed, the business office and academic/administrative staff will verify that any outstanding items have been settled, such as payment of account balances, returning school property, and completion of academic records.
+Once these offices have cleared the status, the family will be notified of the completion of their Opt-out.
 Any necessary paperwork, such as transfer documents or academic records, will be prepared and sent upon request by the school to which a student is transferring.

-Step 5: Closure and Future Communication - CCS will ensure that families leaving the school receive proper closure and feel valued as members of the school community.
+Step 5: Closure and Future Communication.
+CCS will ensure that families leaving the school receive proper closure and feel valued as members of the school community.
 The administration may choose to send a final communication to help maintain positive relationships and leave the door open for potential future re-engagement with the school as appropriate.

 Note: The specifics of the process may vary based on the administrative procedures and policies of Clarksville Christian School.
-Following this process does not relieve, negate, or cancel a CCS stakeholder from their contract obligations.
+Following this process does not relieve, negate, or cancel a CCS stakeholder from their contractual obligations.